XVIIarcano/Galileo-Microscope/README.md

 Simple variants, such as longer standoffs, or different tolerances on the optical tube thread, can be just generated from the CAD.
 Please just notify me if you need them, I will generate them and add the STLs accordingly, no need to reinvent the wheel.

+## Core specification
+The core of the structure is formed by the three vertical rods of 12 mm diameter, in an equilateral triangle arrangement of 140 mm diameter (between the centers), with an external perimeter of another 10 mm all around, making the base module diameter 160 mm.
+That's about it, there is no limit on how tall each "layer" should be, on the number of layers, nor on the lenght of the vertical rods, so if you have an idea for a particular lighitng setup, a finer stage module, or something else entirely, all you should do is fit it in a 160 mm diameter cylinder shape (minus the space for the rods).

 ### Wishlist

 Below is a small list of things I would like to see, but have not been included in the core project (yet), if someone beats me to them, all the better!